UtrechtUniversity/vagrant-irods/README.md

 - irods-provider-consumer: an iRODS zone consisting of a provider and a single consumer.
 It can run on either a CentOS 7 image or a Ubuntu 18.04 LTS image.
 The VMs are meant for local testing, and run with default key values.
 - irods-icommands: a VM which contains the icommands tools for remote administration of iRODS.
 It can run on either a CentOS 7 image or a Ubuntu 18.04 LTS image.

 These scripts should support the 4.2.x iRODS versions that are available through the package repositories.
-As of 20 December 2021, versions 4.2.2 through 4.2.11 are available in the repositories.
+As of 20 May 2023, versions 4.2.2 through 4.2.12 are available in the repositories.
+Version 4.3.0 is available in the repository, but not yet supported.

 # Usage